Queen Mary Undergraduates and Taught Postgraduates

 Retired staff may join the library as external users.

-To register with the Library please complete the Retired Staff Application Form [DOC 13KB] and send it to email@example.com.
+To register with the Library please complete the Retired Staff Application Form here.
 A visitor card will be issued to you, enabling you to gain access to the Library.

 The maximum length of the membership is three years renewable.